novaldi21/ds_stock_prediction/README.md

 ## Code and Resources Used
 **Python Version:** 3.7
-**Packages:** pandas, sklearn, numpy, matplotlib, keras, TensorFlow
+**Packages:** pandas, sklearn, numpy, matplotlib, keras, TensorFlow.

 ## Dataset
 To predict future stock using LSTM, datased used was a daily stock prices of 500 companies from 2013 to 2018 with details are following: